What is Virtual CFO: Coverage, Benefits, and Costs

 These are some of the questions your CFO may answer, depending on your business goals.

-Why should you hire a Virtual CFO?
+Why should you hire one?

 Every small or big company should have a budget to measure its finances correctly.
 If you have no business budget, you’re basically walking on quicksand.
 Because at any minute, your situation can go out of control.
 In corporate terminology, if the situation worsens, you may not have enough cash flow to pay for your employees, vendors, and taxes.